-We are at the ancient Alesia* and head to Beaune. ±20 generations ago, turning extremely Catholic, the kingdom (later Duchy) of Burgundy fiercely took hold of shires in today’s Belgium.
+We are at the ancient Alesia* and head to Beaune. ±20 generations ago catholic Burgundy got hold of shires in today’s Belgium.
 Now we walk into the lion’s den.
 We are in the belly of the beast.

 We travel southwards along the Saône and her wine regions, set for Grenoble.
 From there I'll return deep into the Ecrins.
-It’s been two months since it was steaming hot and crowdy on the classics.
-I was initiating a few climbers into the old (well not so old) craft of multipitching, away from 12-pitch monsters.
+It's two months ago that sweat streamed harder than the Véneon and I was initiating a few climbers into the craft of multipitching on a safe distance from then overcrowded 12-pitch monsters.

 Dibona - Approach

 After passing steep bigwalls and waterfalls, I drive tens of kilometers onwards on the Vénéon valley's mountain flanks.
 The road barely fits one car.
 On some places a pit marks recent massive rockfall.
 Several times the side of the asphalt is nibbled off by the abyss.
 The end of the smallest of roads nears, the beginning of La Bérarde's valleys.

 I shug the car against the side of the road.
 Bram and me engineer bulky backpacks.
 Then we veer off.
 We will infiltrate deep into the mountains.
 First we turn around corners, past steep walls, to go up a stream.
 Later, a luxuriant green jungle is sometimes interrupted by little waterfalls.
 Six times a descending duo passes, each looking fit.
 But all red.

 Only four people respond, at most mumbling bonjour, arduously aiming their exhausted look up.
 Which battlefield, which monster are we heading to?!
 Our peak appears for the first time.
 A girl passes and smiles.